Some of the greatest wonders of the world are man made structures that defy gravity or inspire admiration of their beauty and design.

 Impressive architectural constructions draw millions of tourists to destinations such as Paris, New York and Sydney; making buildings incredibly valuable assets for local economies.

-We stand in awe of incredible buildings, bridges and stadiums, but do you ever consider what went into the build of these groundbreaking structures?
+We stand in awe of incredible buildings, bridges, stadiums and roads, but do you ever consider what went into the build of these groundbreaking structures?
 Often these beautiful creations are at the expense of those who built into; literally pouring blood, sweat and tears into their work with little reward.
 We’ve investigated some of the most famous constructions that are also cemeteries of mistreated workers.

 Opened on November 11th 2017, The Louvre Abu Dhabi is nothing short of a masterpiece of architecture.
 The newly finished construction nods to its French counterpart with an enviable collection of art and equally as impressive exterior.